preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 Team Collaboration
 ***********************
 - Last visited will now be recorded when using the SharePoint provider to list sites.
+- Mobile UI improvements.

 Document Management
 ***********************
+- The document picker now supports using a folder as well as a library (#120351, #120122).

 People and networking
 ***********************